vifactor/repostat/README.md

 program to copy assets to generated report and embed relative paths in html-files (see #74)

-### Tags rendering
-Some git repositories contain thousands of tags most of which are not worth to check.
-Since v.1.3.0 there is a possibility to limit number of tags displayed in "Tags" tab of the HTML report or even hide the tab.
-The feature is controlled by "max_recent_tags" field in JSON file fed into script as follows:
+## Configuration file

+The report can be customized using a JSON settings file.
+The file is passed using the --config-file option as follows:

 ```
 repostat --config-file <path_to_config.json> <repo_path> <out_path>
 ```

+### Authors page configuration

+These values are usually adjusted to accomodate projects with various number of contributors and activity levels, to avoid showing too much or too little information.

+* max_domains: number of e-mail domains to show in author stats
+* max_ext_length
+* max_authors: number of authors in the "top authors" table (other authors are listed without detailed stats)
+* max_authors_of_months: number of months for which "author of the month" should be displayed
+* authors_top: number of authors to show for each month in the author of month/year list

+### Colorsheme configuration

+The colors of the thread "heat maps" tables in the activity page can be customized using the "colormap" option.
+The allowed values are:

+* classic: uses shades of red only, like gitstats.
+This is the default if the option is not specified.
+* plasma: uses the "plasma" colormap as described [here](https://bids.github.io/colormap/)
+* viridis: uses the "viridis" colormap as described [here](https://bids.github.io/colormap/)
+* clrscc: uses a selection of colors from [https://clrs.cc/]

+### Tags rendering

+Some git repositories contain thousands of tags most of which are not worth to check.
+Since v.1.3.0 there is a possibility to limit the number of tags displayed in "Tags" tab of the HTML report or even hide the tab.

+The feature is controlled by "max_recent_tags" field

 If JSON file has following content `{ [...], "max_recent_tags": 8 }`,
-the report will contain 8 most recent tags in "Tags" page.
+the report will contain the 8 most recent tags in "Tags" page.
 Setting the field `max_recent_tags` to zero will not render "Tags" page at all.
-If no such field provided in JSON settings, report will contain "Tags" page with all tags in the analysed repository.
+If no such field is provided in JSON settings, the report will contain a "Tags" page with all tags in the analysed repository.

 ## How to contribute